HussainAther/philosophy/neuro/reductionism.md

 Mental states have causal relations to other states, but mental representations have causal roles in virtue of their formal properties, as Fodor argues.
 There are arguments against reduction that don't depend on giving a nonphysical status to representations.
 Psychological states for which these arguments are built upon are the sentiential attitudes (beliefs, desires, etc.).
-For these sentiential attidues, logic defines the relations between sentences.
+For these sentiential attitudes, logic defines the relations between sentences.

 ## Autonomy